 - I forget to bring it with me

-To get around the formating issues (running out of space, testing more often than there are spots for, etc), I tried using a plain lined notepad.
-I even bought a fancy moleskine notebook.
+To get around the formatting issues (running out of space, testing more often than there are spots for, etc.), I tried using a plain lined notepad.
+I even bought a fancy Moleskine notebook.

-Patterns are super easy to spot, which makes my doctor happy, and the information is immediately useful to me, which is perhaps even more important.
+Patterns are super easy to spot, which makes my doctor happy, and the information is immediately useful to me, which makes me happy.

 “he told the story of ordering a meal where he wasn’t sure about his carb estimate.
 He searched for a similar meal in mySugr and found one from 1.5 years ago.
 He saw what he estimated, how much insulin he took, and what his blood sugars did afterward.
 From that record, he saw that he drastically underestimated the carbs last time, which left him running high after the meal.
 Being able to see this information so quickly and easily helped him adjust his insulin dose for this meal.”

 Having the information readily available helped Fredrik make a better decision and avoid an afternoon of high blood sugars.
 Would I have been able to find that entry in a paper logbook (or another app) from years ago?

 With my entries logged into mySugr, I have a ton of great information for my doctor.
 My appointments become full of useful interaction and great feedback, starting with the PDF reports.
 Additionally, with the mySugr Bundle, I have access to mySugr Coach.
 That means I can reach out to certified diabetes coaches right through the app anytime I need help or have questions.
 And because they have access to my readings through mySugr, the answers I get are personalized and fit my situation exactly.
 We also don’t waste any time uploading, downloading, or transferring information.